 \section{Results}

-For obtaining the first results, we used as input files text files containing the values in the table in Figure \ref{DistM}.
-We took as a starting point node 21 - the Theater -, as it is an easily accessible spot by all means of transport, from public transport (two bus stops are near, with one being right in front of it), to private transport (car parking is available on-site) and walking.
+For obtaining the first results, we used, as input files, text files containing the values in Table \ref{DistM}.
+We considered as a starting point node 21 - the Theater -, as it is an easily accessible spot by all means of transportation, from public transport (two bus stops are near, with one being right in front of it), to private transport (car parking is available on-site) and walking.
 As the final destination, we have considered node 22, the Citadel, which is further from other attractions, and less connected, having only one vertice which connects the node associated with it to the graph.

 Computing the shortest route which passes through all attraction points in the Old City of Brașov we obtain 8 possible itineraries.
 Measuring the distances in meters, we obtain a significant difference, of over 1 km between the shortest route (7330 m) and the longest (8570 m).
-The case is similar when calculating the shortest path in minutes (110 minutes), which is 17 minutes faster than the longest itinerary.
+The case is similar when calculating the shortest path in minutes (110 minutes), which is 17 minutes less than the longest itinerary.
 The shortest path, in both cases, starting from the Theater, and ending at the Citadel is as follows:

 Theater (21) $\to$ Town Hall (20) $\to$ Art Museum (19) $\to$ Rectorate of Transilvania University of Brasov (11) $\to$ Council Square (15) $\to$ History Museum (16) $\to$ Black Church (14) $\to$ Synagogue (17) $\to$ Rope Street (18) $\to$ Tâmpa Cable Way (4) $\to$ Weaver's Fortress (3) $\to$ Saint Nicholas Church (2) $\to$ First Romanian School (1) $\to$ Șchei's Gate (5) $\to$ Catherine's Gate (6) $\to$ Black Tower (7) $\to$ White Tower (8) $\to$ Graft Fortress (9) $\to$ George Barițiu County Library (10) $\to$ House of Army (12) $\to$ Annunciation Church (13) $\to$ The Citadel (22).